Union of National Unity

 Związek Jedności Narodowej (English: Union/Association of National Unity) was a secret organization formed by followers of Prince Adam Jerzy Czartoryski.
 A liberal-aristocratic fraction of the Polish Great Emigration, come into being on January 21, 1833.

 The association directed in emigration science, literature, pedagogic and charity organisations in partitioned Poland.
-In 1837 the association was transformed into the "Insurrectionary-Monarchist Society".
+In 1837 the association was transformed into the "Insurrectionary-Monarchist Society" (Związek Insurekcyjno-Monarchiczny Wyjarzmicieli).